ViktorMetodiev13/ViktorMetodiev13/README.md

 # Victor Metodiev

-- 👋 Welcome to my Profile everyone.
+- 👋 Welcome to my Profile.
 - 😃 Who am I?
 I am an open-minded and friendly person.
 I am able to grasp new concepts and ideas easily and efficiently.
 I am a hardworking person.
 - 👀 I’m interested in in all kinds of technologies but mainly I put my time into programming with JavaScript.
 - 🌱 I’m currently learning programming with javascript.
 I am fascinated by the language and its benefits.